 We are the staff that sustains ACA's vision for the residency field.

-Quinn Casey is a Memphis-based creator and consultant.
-A graduate of Maine College of Art & Design with a BFA in Art History & Curatorial Practice; Quinn has experience in galleries, cataloging private collections and re-engineering + scaling artist-run businesses.
+Quinn Casey is a graduate of Maine College of Art & Design with a BFA in Art History & Curatorial Practice; professionally Quinn has experience in galleries, cataloging private collections and re-engineering + scaling artist-run businesses.
 Quinn currently lives in Memphis, TN.

 qcasey [at] artistcommunities.org